charlesdavydov2010/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2024-03-05
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, readable, and maintainable code first; optimize only when necessary, based on data and profiling results."

+This quote highlights the importance of not overcomplicating or trying to fine-tune code for performance before it's needed.
+It reminds programmers to prioritize clarity and understandability in their work, as this often leads to better long-term project health and easier debugging.
+Only after identifying genuine bottlenecks through measurement and analysis should one engage in targeted optimizations.